Skip to main content

 Total Cost of Occupancy Formula

 TCO = Base Rent + CAM Charges + Tax Pass-Through + Insurance Pass-Through + Amortized TI + Other Charges.
 Expressed per SF annually or as % of gross sales.
-The 10-15% of gross sales benchmark for retail TCO is the key health indicator for lease sustainability.
+The healthy benchmark for most retail TCO is 8-12% of gross sales; above 15% signals strained lease economics.

-A tenant paying $28/sf in base rent on a property where CAM runs $8/sf and taxes add $3.20/sf has a $39.20/sf true occupancy cost — 40% higher than base rent alone suggests.
-Occupancy cost analysis closes that gap and shows what a lease actually costs over time.
+A tenant paying $28/sf in base rent on a property where CAM runs $8/sf and taxes add $3.20/sf has a $39.20/sf true occupancy cost.
+That is 40% higher than base rent alone suggests.
+Occupancy cost analysis shows what a lease actually costs over time.

 The Occupancy Cost Analysis Framework